Resilience and Crisis Management

 - ORM will maintain all Continuity of Operations Plans (“COOP”) through the risk management information systems (RMIS) accessible to authorized persons in a shared manner or other means as deemed appropriate by the Vice President for Business and Finance.

-- Reporting of continuity of operations planning will be maintained through ORM and shared with the IPC and Vice President for Business and Finance.
+- Reporting of continuity of operations planning will be maintained through ORM and shared with the EMC and Vice President for Business and Finance.

-ORM will maintain records in accordance with University standards for all IPC and EOC activity.
+ORM will maintain records in accordance with University standards for all EMC and EOC activity.

 Non-compliance or non-participation of any department or person identified as required to provide regular updates for continuity of operations or EOC training will be submitted to the Vice President for Business & Finance and subsequently managed through the Provost or the appropriate Vice President level.